 Stay and Pray Liturgies

-During Advent and Lent, some of our classes have been leading us in Stay and Pray liturgies.
-Parents have come along to join us in a special time of prayer and reflection where we have been thinking about the true meaning of Christmas and Easter and how we can prepare our hearts and make room for Jesus.
+During the year each of our classes lead us in Stay and Pray liturgies.
+Parents have come along to join us in a special time of prayer and reflection where we have been thinking about how we can prepare our hearts and make room for Jesus.

 Each half term, we send out a Chaplaincy newsletter to our families and governors.
 This newsletter shares and celebrates the Catholic Life of our school.
 We highlight mass timetables, Collective Worship themes and share the activities of our Mini Vinnies and Chaplaincy Team.
 You can read these newsletters by following the links below.